 30 September 2013: From this date it’s no longer possible for EASA PPL holders to fly on a medical declaration from your GP with NPPL privileges rather than a full Class 2 medical.

 8 April 2014: From this date, commercial pilots must have upgraded to EASA ones.
 Those with older UK only licences will be limited to VFR for simple aircraft (LAPL privileges).
 JAR-PPL licence holders can continue as before until their licence reaches its own 5 year expiry date.

-17th September 2017: The last JAR-PPL licence will have been replaced by an EASA licence and these documents will not (legally) exist any more.
+17th September 2017: The last JAR-PPL licence had been replaced by an EASA licence and these documents are no longer legally valid.

 8 April 2018: The four new ratings (Aeros, Towing, Mountain Flying, Flight Test) are mandatory for those activities in EASA aircraft.
 Transition arrangements to upgrade from UK PPL to EASA PPL may change.

-EASA Part-FCL is based on EC Rule 216/2008, known as the Basic Law, the contents of which and implementation rules are to be found on the EASA website
+EASA Part-FCL is based on EC Regulation 2018/1139, known as the Basic Regulation, the contents of which and implementation rules are to be found on the EASA website

-CAA personal licensing page for EASA Licensing and Training Transition contains many relevant documents explaining the changes and how they will be implemented.
+CAA personal licensing page for EASA Licensing and Training Transition contains many relevant documents explaining the changes and how they have been implemented.
 There’s also a specific new page for private pilot licencing.

 I’ve discussed the IMC/EIR/IR changes in a separate article

 Irv Lee’s helpful list of valid combinations of licences and medicals and FAQ section on EASA licence issues.